Thailand - Koh Lanta

 Introduction

-Koh Lanta is not necessarily a bad place but as far as Thai islands go it isn't that great and when I visited I experienced some of the worst greed, lies and money-grubbing I have ever seen in Thailand.
-Meanwhile the myth of the laid-back, easy going, cheap and relaxed 'tropical paradise' is peddled perpetually by Thais who have no interest in anything apart from money.
+Koh Lanta is not necessarily a bad place but as far as Thai islands go it isn't that beautiful.
+When I visited I experienced some of the worst greed, lies and money-grubbing I have ever experienced in Thailand.

-Naive farangs who have read 'The Beach' and want to escape from their lives elsewhere lap it all up and hand over money like water thus making greedy people even greedier.
+Naive farangs who have read 'The Beach' and want to escape from their lives elsewhere lap it all up and hand over money like water, thus making greedy Thais even greedier.
 It makes no difference to me until such time as I have to go to one of the places they go to and then I find that I too am treated just like another stupid farang fresh off the plane.

 Cynical?
-Yes, I am, but I defy any thinking person to spend a couple of years in Thailand and not be cynical.
+Yes, I am, but I defy any thinking person to spend a couple of years in Thailand and not to be cynical.

 Koh Lanta

 For very good reasons I stay away from the main tourist areas of Thailand, especially at peak times.
 Of course, this isn't always possible.
 When I want to travel to parts of Thailand popular with tourists I try to do it in the low season.
-However, there are times when I am committed to meeting friends or family in Thai tourists areas at peak times and it is completely unavoidable.
+However, there are times when I am committed to meeting friends or family in Thai tourist areas at peak times and it is completely unavoidable.
 It was on one such occasion that I found myself going to Ko Lanta for New Year.

 Koh Lanta had interested me for some time so I wasn't too upset about making a visit.
 Thailand's tourism industry is a fantastic marketing machine.
-The Thais have long been aware that farangs will spend fortunes to be anywhere that has a bit of sand and a few palm trees.
-What was pretty much useless land is now a tourist goldmine and hardly a stretch of Thai coastline remains undeveloped.
-If Koh Lanta had been regarded as valuable land before the onset of mass tourism it would be dominated by Chinese, not Muslims.
+The Thais have long been aware that farangs will spend small fortunes to be anywhere that has a bit of sand and a few palm trees.

 As other resorts in Thailand (Phuket, Pattaya, Samui) have quickly become overdeveloped and ugly, the clever marketing people have turned their attention to the less developed islands and beaches.
-According to the blurb, the "magical island of Koh Lanta" is now Thailand's latest "tropical paradise."
+According to the marketing blurb, the "magical island of Koh Lanta" is now Thailand's latest "tropical paradise."
 (Excuse me while I yawn.)

-After reading all this crap I wanted to see it for myself.
+After reading all this rubbish I wanted to see it for myself.
 I wanted to know if Lanta was all it was cracked up to be.
 I had lots of questions but after my visit I have only one.
 "Is Koh Lanta the greediest place in Thailand?"

 My journey started in Hat Yai where I boarded a minivan to Trang.
 That was fine, no problems, but I wasn't among tourists.
 The problems began at Trang where my path merged with the tourist trail.
 Opposite Trang railway station are a number of travel agents arranging travel to and accommodation on Lanta and the other islands in that area of the Andaman coast.
 The ponytail and bandana brigade were very evident, a few studying their Lonely Planet guides like born-again Christians studying their King James bibles.
 Sad but true.